bsc-wdc/tutorial_apps/python/README.md

 ### Commands to run the PyCOMPSs notebooks

-Just start the Jupyter notebook server and open the desired notebook:
+Just start the Jupyter notebook server and open the desired notebook exploring the folder structure:

 ```
 cd $HOME